Dancing with Loneliness

 Dancing with Loneliness is the third single from the 2001 Schiller gold album Weltreise with vocals by singer Kim Sanders.
-The single was officially released on 26 November 2001 and was peaking at number 73 on German Singles Chart in 2001.
+The single was officially released on 26 November 2001 and peaked at number 73 on the German Singles Chart in 2001.
 The single includes the song ″Wehmut″.
 The single was released in two versions: A green one and a blue one with different songs.
 The cover art work shows a graphic of a teardrop.
 The music video was shot in Italy.

 The live version of the song Schiller was recorded on 19 September 2001 during a concert for the television show "2nite" on the German-French TV channel Arte.